 Beyond the beach, the town of Clearwater Beach is a quintessential beach town with surf and souvenir shops, fresh seafood restaurants, and fishing charter companies lining the streets.
 During spring break, the central Pier 60 hosts the famous sugar sand festival, with amazing sand sculptures all in a tent on the beach.
 You can also visit the marina across the street to book a dolphin cruise where you can see dolphins and do some shell collecting.

-Across the bridge leading to the beach, you’ll find the Clearwater Marine Aquarium, known as the home of Winter the Dolphin from a Dolphin Tale movie.
-The aquarium focuses on rehabilitating animals, and offers educational programs and events that are great for kids.
+Across the bridge leading to the beach, you’ll find the Clearwater Marine Aquarium, from the Dolphin Tale movies.
+The aquarium focuses on rehabilitating animals and offers educational programs and events that are great for kids.
 It’s definitely a must-visit if you are in the area.

 If you and your family love theme parks and thrill rides, you’ll also want to take a quick day trip to Busch Gardens Tampa Bay.
 This theme park offers animal exhibits as well as some really exciting thrill rides.
 My teens love visiting Busch Gardens, especially because of the rides.